yonch/opentelemetry-network/scratchpad/rc-hashmap.md

     - Runs cleanup first; returns None if the slot is queued/removed.
   - Ref::refcount(&self) -> usize
 - Maintenance
-  - shrink_to_fit(&mut self)
-  - shrink(&mut self) — cleans dropped slots and may shrink internal storage; safe to call explicitly.
+  - shrink_to_fit(&mut self) — cleans dropped slots and shrinks internal storage.
   - clear(&mut self) — debug-asserts all refcounts are zero; drops all storage.

 Indexing Strategy (boxless; no key duplication)